Skip to main content

 This depends on your parent's needs.
 A nurse might manage medications or wounds.
 A therapist works on regaining strength or daily skills.
 A home health aide provides personal care like bathing.
 Medical social services staff help with resources and care planning.
 Visits typically happen a few times per week.

-Is Community Home Health Care Medicare-approved?
+Does Community Home Health Care meet Medicare quality standards?

 Yes, the agency is Medicare-certified and meets federal care standards.